someengineering/resoto.com/docs/concepts/search/filters.md

 The `property_path` is the path to the property in the JSON structure.

-A nested property can be accessed by defining the path in the object structure separated by dot (`.`).
-The path `some.nested.prop` points to 42 in this json structure:
+A nested property can be accessed by defining its dot-delimited path in the object structure.
+For example, `some.nested.prop` has the value `42` in the following JSON structure:

 ```json
 { "some": { "nested": { "prop": 42 } } }
 ```

-In case a part of the path is not a valid json path, it can be escaped with backticks `` some.`non.compliant.key`.prop ``.
+#### Noncompliant Keys

+If the path contains special characters (e.g., `.`) or is otherwise noncompliant, the affected portion(s) of the path should be surrounded by backticks.

+For example, the path ``some.`non.compliant.key`.prop`` is used to access the property with value `42` in the below JSON structure:

+  ``some.`non.compliant.key`.prop``.
 ```json
 { "some": { "non.compliant.key": { "prop": 42 } } }
 ```

+#### Arrays

-In case the nested property is an array, we are able to access the specific element by using the index notation.
+If a property is an array, specific elements can be accessed using index notation.

+In the below JSON, the path `some.nested[0]` references first element of the array with path `some.nested`, and `some.nested[2]` points to the third (and last) element:

 ```json
 { "some": { "nested": [1, 2, 3] } }
 ```

-We can use the path `some.nested[0]` to access the first element of the array, and `some.nested[2]` to access the third element.

-If the array contains objects, we can access the specific element by using the index notation: `some.nested[0].prop`.
+In arrays of objects, object elements can also be accessed using index notation.

+`some.nested[0].prop` has a value of `1` here:

 ```json
 { "some": { "nested": [{ "prop": 1 }, { "prop": 2 }, { "prop": 3 }] } }